yuehanwang17mcp/big-data-spring2018/week-05/PSet4_Raster.md

 In class, we wrote one function to calculate the Normalized Difference Vegetation Index and one function to estimate surface emissivity.

 Build on these functions, writing six other functions, using the code I showed in in the workshop.
-Note that when you're working with the Landsat data, you'll need to either...
+Note that when you're working with the downloaded Landsat data, you'll need to either...

 1. Use the much longer Landsat-provided file names.
 I recommend doing this, as it will allow you to much more easily use these scripts across multiple Landsat scenes.
 2. Rename your files, making them shorter and more... well, appealing I guess.